Madam Secretary (TV series)

 Madam Secretary (titled Madam President for its sixth and final season) is an American political drama television series created by Barbara Hall, with Morgan Freeman and Lori McCreary as executive producers.
-It stars Téa Leoni as Elizabeth McCord, a former CIA analyst and political science professor who is appointed as the United States Secretary of State following the suspicious death of her predecessor.
+It stars Téa Leoni as Elizabeth McCord, a former CIA analyst and political science professor who is appointed as the United States secretary of state following the suspicious death of her predecessor.

-Madam Secretary ran on CBS from September 21, 2014, to December 8, 2019, for a total of 120 episodes aired.
+Madam Secretary ran on CBS from September 21, 2014, to December 8, 2019, for a total of 120 episodes.

 Premise

-The first five seasons of Madam Secretary explore Elizabeth McCord's life as the reluctant but determined United States Secretary of State.
+The first five seasons of Madam Secretary explore Elizabeth McCord's life as the reluctant but determined United States secretary of state.
 She drives international diplomacy, battles office politics, and circumvents protocol, if needed, as she navigates global conflicts.
 The show also focuses on McCord's personal life and family, and their relationship with her work; she is married and has three children.

-At the end of the fifth season, McCord announces her candidacy for President of the United States; as the sixth season begins, the audience learns that she has won the election, and the remainder of the series follows her tenure as the United States' first female president.
+At the end of the fifth season, McCord announces her candidacy for president of the United States; as the sixth season begins, the audience learns that she has won the election, and the remainder of the series follows her tenure as the United States' first female president.